-Gillian David is an artist based in the idyllic East Sussex countryside.
+Gillian David is an artist based in the idyllic Cotswold countryside.

 Over the Changing Hills